epeios-q37/epeios.bak/other/libs/term2web/PYH/README.md

 The `Basic.py` program is an example with calls to `print(…)` and `input(…)`, but without CSS formatting.

-The `WithCSS.py` program is an exemple of various CSS formatting.
+The `WithCSS.py` shows how CSS is ued to format displayed text.

 ---